 - Project must be sponsored by an eligible applicant.
-Proposition 1 (Water Code section 79712(a)) states that eligible applicants consist of: - o Public agencies; - o 501(c)(3) Nonprofit organizations; - o Public utilities; - o Federally recognized Indian tribes; - State Indian tribes listed on the Native American Heritage Commission's Tribal Consultation List; and - o Mutual water companies. - Project must be a stormwater or dry weather runoff project. - o A stormwater project is defined as a project affecting temporary surface water runoff and drainage generated by immediately preceding storms. - A dry weather runoff project is defined as a project affecting surface water runoff and flow in storm drains, flood control channels, or other means of runoff conveyance produced by non-stormwater resulting from irrigation, residential, commercial and industrial activities. - Project must contribute to two or more SWRP main benefits. - o SWRP main benefits are shown in Table 5-1. - Project must contribute to at least one SWRP additional benefits. - o SWRP additional benefits are shown in Table 5-2.
+Proposition 1 (Water Code section 79712(a)) states that eligible applicants consist of: - Public agencies; - 501(c)(3) Nonprofit organizations; - Public utilities; - Federally recognized Indian tribes; - State Indian tribes listed on the Native American Heritage Commission's Tribal Consultation List; and - Mutual water companies. - Project must be a stormwater or dry weather runoff project. - A stormwater project is defined as a project affecting temporary surface water runoff and drainage generated by immediately preceding storms. - A dry weather runoff project is defined as a project affecting surface water runoff and flow in storm drains, flood control channels, or other means of runoff conveyance produced by non-stormwater resulting from irrigation, residential, commercial and industrial activities. - Project must contribute to two or more SWRP main benefits. - SWRP main benefits are shown in Table 5-1. - Project must contribute to at least one SWRP additional benefits. - SWRP additional benefits are shown in Table 5-2.